 How are TMJ, Lockjaw, and Jaw Lock Related?

-Briefly, jaw lock and lockjaw involve a tightening or stiffening of the TMJ, or temporomandibular joint.
-Jaw lock can be a symptom of a TMJ disorder (TMD), and TMD can cause jaw lock.
-Lockjaw is typically synonymous with the bacterial infection tetanus, because the infection can cause muscle spasms that lock the TMJ.
-Lockjaw is not caused by TMD, nor can it cause TMD.
+Though TMJ, lockjaw, and jaw lock are terms that are often used interchangeably, they are not the same thing, and they describe very different conditions.
+“TMJ” refers to the temporomandibular joint (TMJ) or disorders associated with this joint (TMD), while “lockjaw” and “jaw lock” refer to conditions involving the TMJ.
+Both jaw lock and lockjaw involve a tightening or stiffening of the TMJ.
+Jaw lock can be a symptom of a TMD, and TMD can cause jaw lock, but lockjaw can either be related to a TMD or the sign of something more serious.
+Lockjaw caused by a bacterial infection is a medical emergency typically synonymous with tetanus, because the infection can cause muscle spasms that lock the TMJ.
+Lockjaw caused by a bacterial infection is not caused by TMD, nor can it cause TMD.

 The TMJ, or temporomandibular joint, consists of two joints–one on each side of the head, just under the ears–that connect the jawbone (mandible) to the skull (temporal bone).
 These are complex joints that work in unison with the muscles and ligaments surrounding the jaw, acting as sliding hinges to allow your jaw to move together side-to-side, back-to-front, and up and down so you can eat, chew, yawn, and talk properly.

 Like other joints in the body, the TMJ and associated muscles and tissues can become inflamed and sore as a result of stress, trauma, overuse, arthritis, or other strain, causing the TMJ to essentially malfunction.
-Abnormalities and disorders of the TMJ are referred to as TMJ, TMJ disorders, or simply TMDs.
-TMDs can vary widely in their severity, symptoms, and causes.
+Abnormalities and disorders of the TMJ are referred to as

 Problems with the TMJ can cause the jaw to sound like it’s clicking or popping when it moves as well as pain or stiffness in the muscles of the face and neck.
 Because of the joint’s proximity to the ear canal, TMD can also produce ear pain.
 TMD and TMJ disorders are frequently associated with conditions like bruxism (teeth grinding and clenching) and sleep apnea.

-What is Jaw Lock?
+What Causes Jaw Lock

 Jaw lock can develop as the result of a TMJ disorder, such as a damaged TMJ disc cartilage, or temporomandibular joint displacement.
 Also known as internal disc derangement, TMJ displacement is an abnormal function of the mandibular condyle (a rounded structure at the back of the mandible), the mandibular fossa (a depression in the temporal bone that articulates with the mandibular condyle), and the jaw joint’s articular disc.

-Jaw lock can also develop as a result of malocclusion (or a misaligned bite) or bruxism (clenching and grinding).
+Jaw lock can also develop as a result of malocclusion (or a misaligned bite) or

-What Does Jaw Lock Feel Like?
+What Jaw Lock Feels Like

 Jaw lock feels like the jaw is catching, locking, or hooking, a sensation that occurs when the TMJ disc slips out of place and the jaw joint becomes misaligned.
 Jaw lock can be accompanied by headaches, migraines, and ear pain and may produce pain and soreness in the TMJ.

-What Are the Symptoms of Jaw Lock?
+Symptoms of Jaw Lock

 Although jaw lock can sound and feel scary, it is not life-threatening.
 However, if it isn’t treated, it can become more frequent, painful, and severe over time as symptoms worsen.